Skip to content

 More about Android Studio installation

-Once it has installed, you will use the Android SDK Manager to download and install the necessary packages.
+After installation, use the Android SDK Manager to download and install the necessary packages.

 Menu SDK Manager

-Preparing Android Emulator
+Preparing an Android Emulator

-If you want to test using the Android Emulator, make sure you have installed it using the SDK manager.
+If you want to test using the Android Emulator, make sure you have installed it using the SDK Manager.

 Menu Device Manager

-In this case you can just create the Android Virtual Device, Start it and then connect to it using Rapise.
+In this case, you can just create the Android Virtual Device, start it, and then connect to it using Rapise.

 Preparing a Physical Android Device

-Steps are the same as for Mac.
+The steps are the same as for Mac.